kevinboone/cpicom/README.md

 Please note that all the CP/M commands are cut-down versions of the originals, to reduce the size of the program and allow more space on the Pico for storage.

+### cls

+Clear the screen and move the cursor to the top left.

+### dir

+Get a directory listing.
+Note that, as in real CP/M 2.2, this command does not show file sizes -- use `stat` instead.

+### dump

+Display a file's contents in hexadecimal.

+### erase

+Erase one or more files.
+Wildcards are accepts.

+### format

+Reformat a disk.
+Use a drive specification (e.g., `format b:`) to format a particular disk.

+### quit

+On the Linux version, exits the emulator.
+On a Pico, restarts the shell.

+### rename

+Rename a file.
+This command use CP/M syntax, so

+    A> rename x=y

+makes `x` the new name of `y`.
+This is the opposite order for most contemporary shells.

+Filenames can include drive letters, but you can't `rename` a file from one drive to another -- use `pip` (which you'll have to install) for that.

+### setdef

+Sets a configuration variable.
+At present the only configuration is for paging and flow control; more will likely be added in future.

+### stat

+Show file or disk usage. `stat` on its own lists the capacity remaining on all disks. `stat b:` shows capacity remaining on drive `b:`.
+`stat` with a filename, or file pattern, shows the size of disk of the selected file(s).

+### type

+Display an ASCII text file

+### yrecv

+Receive a file using YModem.
+If a filename is specified, this is the file that will be created.
+Otherwise, the filename will be supplied by the sender.

+### ysend

+Send a file using YModem.
+The filename most be specified.

 ## Installing the standard "transient" commands